Irma García (boxer): Professional career

-Garcia turned professional in 2010 and compiled a record of 5–0–1 (4 NC) before facing & defeating Janeth Pérez, to win the WBA bantamweight title.
-She would eventually vacate the title after defeating Pérez in a rematch.
-Garcia would have to wait three years to challenge for another world title, she would lose a unanimous decision to Guadalupe Martinez Guzman for the WBC super-flyweight title.
-More than ten years after first becoming a world champion, Garcia would become a two time & two weight champion when she defeated Stephanie Silva, to win the vacant IBF super-flyweight title.
+Garcia turned professional in 2010 and compiled a record of 5–0–1 (4 NC) before facing and defeating reigning champion Janeth Pérez by unanimous decision to win the WBA female bantamweight title at Deportivo del Sindicato del Metro in Mexico City, Mexico, on 5 January 2013.
+She defeated Pérez via split decision in a rematch at Unidad Deportiva El Chamizal, Zamora, Mexico, on 6 April 2013.

+She vacated the title in 2015.
+Garcia would have to wait three years to challenge for another world title, losing a unanimous decision to Guadalupe Martínez Guzmán for the WBC female super-flyweight title at Centro de Convenciones in Tlalnepantla de Baz, Mexico, on 3 April 2018.

+More than 10 years after first becoming a world champion, Garcia became a two-time and two-weight champion when she defeated Stephanie Silva via unanimous decision to win the vacant IBF super-flyweight title at Thunder Studios in Long Beach, California, USA, on 11 November 2023.

+After retaining the title with a unanimous decision win over Gloria Gallardo in Ciudad Nicolás Romero, Mexico, on 14 December 2024, she defended it against Emma Dolan at Olympia London in England on 5 April 2026, winning by technical knockout in the third round.